 On your home turf, you’re a food guru.
-You know exactly where to find the finest breakfast, and the very best coffee from an all day breakfast hot spot.
+You know exactly where to find the finest breakfast, and the very best coffee from an exquisite European bistro hot spot.
 As well as this, you know the ins and outs, where to sit, when to go, when to tip, how to order.

 However none of that hard-earned regional understanding is helpful to you when you land in a foreign country for the very first time.
 And let’s face it, the quality of your dining experience can make or break your trip.
 So how do you prevent the tourist traps, find a really great meal, and not freak out when paying the bill all while getting a genuine taste of the city you’re in?

 The concierge does usually have a little knowledge of the city you are in, however, they may not know what is the best or what is popular at the current time.
 They generally have a list of a couple ‘go-to’ suggestions that they offer, and you could miss out on something seriously good if you only go off their advice.
 If you do need their suggestions, ask them specifically what you are after, such as a good restaurant in a regional area, or a place that chefs would eat at.

 They can’t be missed in popular tourist locations, the bubbly waiter who promises you the very best Peking duck, paella, pizza or pasta in the world.
 If they were really as good as they were saying, then they probably wouldn’t need someone standing out the front of the restaurant trying to convince people to come in.

 Great restaurants will happily work together and promote each other; with just a quick chat with a quality chef or manager, you will be able to discover a new luxury European restraunt, probably even one that they go to themselves.
 You’ll also get a picture on great bars, eateries and before you know it, you’re on your way to an excellent culinary experience!